 Meet and Greet Team.
-Needs 6 additional volunteers for the 2020 operating season.
+Volunteers required for the 2021 operating season.

 Our Model Railway at Winchcombe needs volunteers who can work on their own but like meeting and talking to our visitors as they view the exhibits.
 Experience of working with DCC-operated model railways is helpful but not essential as training can be given.

 Railway Catering Services are looking for new volunteers to get involved with our cafes at Winchcombe and Broadway Stations and the buffet bars on our trains.
 (RCS do not run the Flag and whistle at Toddington.

 Retail run our shops at Toddington and Cheltenham Race Course.
 Retail experience not essential as training given.

 Signalling Systems.
 We currently have vacancies in the S&T Greasing & Oiling Maintenance Team.
 Previous S&T experience is not a prerequisite.